moreartyjs/moreartyjs/README.md

 # Changelog #

+* 0.6.0 - Update to React 0.12.
+Introduce bindings meta info that allows to store data you don't want to put in the main state, e.g. validation info, history, and so on.
+Major API update.
 * 0.5.0 - Update to Immutable 3.0.
 * 0.4.6-0.4.7 - Maintenance releases.
 * 0.4.5 - Update to Immutable 2.5.
 Make `TransactionContext` mutable.